Business Administration (Executive) MBA

 - You can choose to study online, either full-time or part-time, and will undertake tutor supported study, learning entirely via the university's virtual learning environment (VLE)

-- Alternatively, an on-site option is available at our Perth College UHI campus.
+- Alternatively, an on-site option is available at our UHI Perth campus.
 International students coming to the UK must study full time, on-campus, with an appropriate visa.
 You will study via a combination of face-to-face lectures, tutorials and seminars, plus online study via the university's virtual learning environment (VLE)

 How long will my course last?